STLVNUB/gistmeister/README.md

     - Main
 ```

-The design pattern preferred and used throughout this project is **MVVM**.
+The preferred design pattern that is used throughout this project is **MVVM**.
 It's a big deal being able to decouple code that can be reused and tested independent of the UI view implementation. **Clean code == Better code**.